 3 credits of: ATOC 3600-3 Principles of Climate OR ATOC 4750-3 Desert Meteorology OR ATOC 4500 Mountain Meteorology (upper division technical elective for EVEN)

-Research: Prof. Jana Milford is active in modeling outdoor air pollution and promoting appropriate air policy laws. homepage
+Research: Prof. Jana Milford is active in modeling outdoor air pollution and promoting appropriate air policy laws.

 Research: Professor Shelly Miller researches indoor air quality, including assessing exposures to indoor air pollutants, and developing and evaluating indoor air pollution control measures.
 She is currently investigating the use of ultraviolet germicidal irradiation of upper room air to prevent the spread of airborne infectious diseases such as tuberculosis.
-She also is collaborating with National Jewish Medical and Research Center on a pilot study of childhood asthma using intervention methods in both classroom and home environments. homepage
+She also is collaborating with National Jewish Medical and Research Center on a pilot study of childhood asthma using intervention methods in both classroom and home environments.

 Research: Professor Michael Hannigan conducts research to characterize air pollution, determine the impacts of air quality on health, and energy links to air quality.
-Professor Hannigan is currently involved in the Denver Aerosol Sourcess and Health (DASH) study. homepage
+Professor Hannigan is currently involved in the Denver Aerosol Sourcess and Health (DASH) study.

-Research: Professor Daven Henze is interested in problems related to air quality, aerosols, utilizing satellite observations and inverse modeling. homepage
+Research: Professor Daven Henze is interested in problems related to air quality, aerosols, utilizing satellite observations and inverse modeling.

 Collaborative for Air Quality Research (CAQR):